 - Established: 1990.

-i.materialise is a 3D printing marketplace in a similar vein to Shapeways owned by its parent company Materialise NV.
+i.materialise is a 3D printing marketplace in a similar vein to Shapeways, and is part of Materialise NV.
 Based in Belgium, Materialise have over 25 years experience in the 3D printing sector.
-3D designers can use i.materialise to sell their designs and pick up a portion of the revenue of any sales.
-In addition, i.materialise also offer their online 3D printing service in which you can simply upload your model, choose your material, and pay to have the 3D model shipped to you.
+Like Shapeways, 3D designers can use i.materialise to list and sell their designs, and pick up a portion of the revenue of any sales; whilst .
+In addition, i.materialise also offer their online 3D printing service in which you can simply upload your model, choose your material, and pay to have the 3D model printed and shipped to you.

 Like Shapeways, i.materialise offers a huge variety of 3D printing technologies including SLA, SLS, FDM, Multi Jet Fusion (MJF), PolyJet, Lost wax printing, and metal 3D printing technologies.
-You can also choose between plastics such as ABS, a variety of resins, polyamide, bronze, silver, gold, titanium, steel, brass, rubber, and more for your 3D model.
+You can also choose between plastics such as ABS, a variety of resins, polyamide, bronze, silver, gold, titanium, steel, brass and rubber, for your 3D model.

 3 – Sculpteo